nstepper/09-grundy-sunday/README.md

 ## Installation

-clone the repo thru github and run the application with node v16 and the command line of an integrated terminal.
-The command to start the application is  node.js
+1. Clone the repo using the command: -git clone https://github.com/nstepper/09-grundy-sunday.git  2.
+The application can now be invoked using the command: - node index.js

 ## Usage

-to create a professional readme for your code repository
+It can be used for anything that needs a READme file

 ## License